ez-org/ezno.de/docs/getting-started.md

 When the wizard completes, you'll be able to start eznode using the `ez-start` script written to the data directory (e.g. `~/eznode/ez-start`).

-For help connecting to the eznode services, see [*Accessing the services*](accessing).

-## 🧑‍🔧 Manual setup
+## ‍👨🏼‍🔧 Manual setup

-eznode can also be easily configured and started manually.
+eznode can also be easily [configured](getting-started#configuration) and started manually, without the wizard.
 For example, the following command will setup a pruned Bitcoin Core full node, a personal Electrum server tracking your `<xpub>`, a block explorer and a Tor onion service for secure remote access:

 ```bash